 Development and Authorisation

-Have any human mRNA vaccines already been granted a marketing authorisation?
+How many vaccines against COVID-19 have already been granted a marketing authorisation?

 How can a COVID-19 vaccine be authorised so quickly and at the same time be safe?